wfmer/asharp-portfolio/README.md

 # 💼 Welcome to my workspace!
-- This repository houses my work, -case studies  -data -code these example are simply to showcase my technical skills [and should not be duplicated,replicated, or otherwise transformed].
+- This repository houses my work, -case studies  -data -code these example are simply to showcase my technical skills [and should not be duplicated, replicated, or otherwise transformed].

 ## 👋 About Me
 I am passionate about **leveraging data to help the world make better (more informed) decisions**.